wp-plugins/microblog-poster/readme.txt

     4. This is it, on the details tab you have all what you need, i.e. consumer key / secret, access token and access token secret.

-    5. If you don't see immediately the access token at the Bottom, please refresh the details tab page.
+    5. If you don't see immediately the access token at the bottom, please refresh the details tab page.